What Is a Virtual Team?

 There are many challenges to master when managing virtual teams.
 The past year has been challenging for many employees, and remote teams have done all they can to remain agile while balancing various deadlines and responsibilities.
-Consider showing some extra appreciation to your virtual colleagues by offering educational opportunities, Zoom hangouts, using rewards and recognition software, or coming up with unique ways to help employees engage with each other while allowing them to advance professionally.
+Consider showing some extra appreciation to your virtual colleagues by offering educational opportunities, Zoom hangouts, using employee rewards programs, or coming up with unique ways to help employees engage with each other while allowing them to advance professionally.

 What Are the Advantages of Managing a Remote Team?

 We know managing a team virtually is very different from managing workers face to face.
 Managers of globally distributed teams face a wide variety of challenges on a daily basis, including time zones, language hurdles, cross-cultural interactions, and the worry of low participation among teams.
 In today's world, every organization must master the use of virtual teams to succeed on a global scale.